Aging brain: Cognitive reserve

-The ability of an individual to demonstrate no cognitive signs of aging despite an aging brain is called cognitive reserve.
+The ability of an individual to demonstrate attenuated cognitive signs of aging despite an aging brain is called cognitive reserve.
 This hypothesis suggests that two patients might have the same brain pathology, with one person experiencing noticeable clinical symptoms, while the other continues to function relatively normally.
-Studies of cognitive reserve explore the specific biological, genetic and environmental differences which make one person susceptible to cognitive decline, and allow another to age more gracefully.
+Studies of cognitive reserve explore the specific biological, genetic and environmental differences which make some people more resistant to cognitive decline than others.

+Intellectual quotients derived from psychometric testing have been identified as valuable proxy measures of cognitive reserve, with higher scores relative to the mean being associated with slower rates of cognitive decline.
+However, the rate of decline in some cognitive subdomains, such as processing speed, may be less affected by premorbid IQ.
+The degree of association between IQ and cognitive reserve may vary between different types of dementia.

 Research

 "Super Agers"

-Longitudinal research studies have recently conducted genetic analyses of centenarians and their offspring to identify biomarkers as protective factors against the negative effects of aging.
-In particular, the cholesteryl ester transfer protein (CETP) gene is linked to prevention of cognitive decline and Alzheimer's disease.
+Longitudinal research studies have recently conducted genetic analyses of centenarians and their offspring to identify protective factors against the negative effects of aging.
+In particular, the CETP gene is linked to prevention of cognitive decline and Alzheimer's disease.
 Specifically, valine CETP homozygotes but not heterozygotes experienced a relative 51% less decline in memory compared to a reference group after adjusting for demographic factors and APOE status.

 Nun Study

-A study funded by the National Institute of Aging followed a group of 678 Roman Catholic sisters and recorded the effects of aging.
+A study funded by the National Institute on Aging (NIA) began in 1986 and followed a group of 678 Roman Catholic sisters and recorded the effects of aging.
 The researchers used autobiographical essays collected as the nuns joined their Sisterhood.
 Findings suggest that early idea density, defined by number of ideas expressed and use of complex prepositions in these essays, was a significant predictor of lower risk for developing Alzheimer's disease in old age.
-Lower idea density was found to be significantly associated with lower brain weight, higher brain atrophy, and more neurofibrillary tangles.
+Lower idea density was found to be significantly associated with lower brain weight, higher cerebral atrophy, and more neurofibrillary tangles.

-Hypothalamus inflammation and GnRH

-In a 2013 study, it was suggested that the inflammation of the hypothalamus may be connected to our overall aging bodies.
-They focused on the activation of the protein complex NF-κB in mice test subjects, which showed increased activation as mice test subjects aged in the study.
-This activation not only affects aging, but affects a hormone known as GnRH, which has shown new anti-aging properties when injected into mice outside the hypothalamus, while causing the opposite effect when injected into the hypothalamus.
-It'll be some time before this can be applied to humans in a meaningful way, as more studies on this pathway are necessary to understand the mechanics of GnRH's anti-aging properties.
+In 1994, Religious Orders Study has begun.
+Its initial funding was also provided by NIA.